APPENDICES

 ACADIA

-Jean-François Flan of Paris, France, married Marie, daughter of Michel Dupuis, at Port-Royal in January 1706.
+Jean-François Flan of Paris, France, married Marie, daughter of Michel Dupuis and Marie Gautrot, at Port-Royal in January 1706.
 Jean-François served as clerk for the Port-Royal fortifications--commis des fortifications--and for a time oversaw the rebuilding of the town's defenses.
 In June 1714, after the British took over the colony, Jean-François was among a number of Acadians who went to Île Royale, today's Cape Breton Island, to look at land there.
 Evidently he did not move to Île Royale but remained at Port-Royal, which the British had renamed Annapolis Royal.
 Jean-François eventually moved his family to Rivière-aux-Canards in the Minas Basin probably to put more distance between himself and the British authorities at Annapolis.
-He and his wife had five children, including a son, François-Marie, born at Port-Royal in May 1709, who does not seem to have lived long enough to marry and raise a family of his own.
-Three of their daughters married into the LeBlanc and Landry families, so the blood, at least, of the Parisian Flans survived in Acadia.
+He and his wife had five children, including a son, François-Marie, born at Port-Royal in May 1709, who does not seem to have lived long enough to create a family of his own.

 LE GRAND DÉRANGEMENT